-Historically we have manufactured all our NanoTab supplies at Patheon in Toronto, Canada.
-We are currently in the process of transferring our manufacturing capabilities to Patheon's facility in Cincinnati, Ohio where we are building out a dedicated room within their existing buildings, that will serve as the manufacturing facility for clinical and commercial supplies of NanoTabs.
-In order to successfully produce the NanoTab supplies, the new facility must first be qualified and all equipment must successfully be transferred and qualified to produce the necessary clinical supplies and subsequently commercial supplies.
+Historically, we have manufactured the majority of our NanoTab supplies at Patheon in Toronto, Canada.
+During the third quarter of 2011, we transferred our manufacturing capabilities to Patheon's facility in Cincinnati, Ohio where we have built out a suite within their existing buildings that will serve as a manufacturing facility for clinical and commercial supplies of NanoTabs.
+The new facility has been qualified, however, we have not yet produced clinical or commercial supplies out of this facility and issues may arise in production pertaining to the new facility, or otherwise, which may adversely affect our clinical and commercial plans.

-Our designs for the device components of our product candidates for Phase 3 clinical trials may not be fully functional or commercially viable.
+Our designs for the device components of our product candidates for Phase 3 clinical trials may not be fully functional or commercially viable.\

 The ARX-01 device we plan to use in Phase 3 clinical trials and commercially, or Phase 3 device, has more features than the device used in Phase 2, including additional software and functionality.
-Although we have conducted multiple human factor and usability studies, the design of the ARX-01 Phase 3 device is still under development.
-We plan to complete additional user testing studies prior to the release of the device for Phase 3 clinical trials.
-However, we cannot predict if the Phase 3 device will be fully functional or acceptable for commercial use.
-If we need to modify the Phase 3 device either during or after the completion of the Phase 3 studies, we may incur higher costs and experience delay in regulatory approval and commercialization of ARX-01.
+We have conducted multiple Human Factors studies, which have informed the design of the ARX-01 Phase 3 device and we plan to conduct a fourth Human Factors study in 2012.
+However, we cannot predict if the Phase 3 device will be fully functional or acceptable for Phase 3 clinical trials or commercial use.
+If we need to modify the Phase 3 device either before, during or after the planned Phase 3 studies, we may incur higher costs and experience delay in regulatory approval and commercialization of ARX-01.
 Furthermore, if the changes to the device are substantial, we may need to conduct further clinical studies in order to have the commercial device approved by the FDA.